 1. DEADLINES, DEADLINES, DEADLINES!!!

 Applying to DPT school will test your ability to meet deadlines.
 Make sure you know the deadlines for the schools you wish to apply to and whether or not they are firm are rolling.
 Nobody likes a procrastinator (even though we all secretly are one on the inside, whether we want to admit or not).
 Don't wait until the last minute to submit your materials because processing in PTCAS can take up to 5 weeks, or longer.
 However, I am a bit of a hypocrite when I say this because I submitted my PTCAS application on the day it was due.
 As long as you submit the PTCAS application by the schools' specific required deadline, it will be accepted and reviewed.
-But, it will take longer for those schools to receive your materials from PTCAS and will put even more stress on you then you probably already don't want to have to worry about.
+But, it will take longer for those schools to receive your materials from PTCAS and the longer you wait to submit them, the longer it will take to hear back.
+Save yourself the extra stress!

 2. Know the prerequisites for the programs you want to apply to!